 Julia Schönicke studied Near Eastern Archaeology at Freie Universität Berlin and received her Master`s Degree in 2015.
-Since 2017 she has participated in the PhD program Landscape Archaeology and Architecture (LAA) at the Berlin Graduate School of Ancient Studies (BerGSAS) with the thesis “Neolithic Ways of Life in Göbekli Tepe”.
+Since 2017 she she has been doctoral fellow at the Excellence Cluster Topoi and also participated in the PhD program Landscape Archaeology and Architecture (LAA) at the Berlin Graduate School of Ancient Studies (BerGSAS) with the thesis “Neolithic Ways of Life in Göbekli Tepe”.
 Her research focuses on abandonment processes of Neolithic settlements in Upper Mesopotamia at the dawn of the Neolithic revolution.

 Other research interests include small scale analysis of settlements and the reconstruction of everyday practice, social inequality and political economy.
 Her fieldwork experience ranges from the Neolithic and Chalcolithic in Southern Turkmenistan, Bronze Age and Iron Age in Fujairah/UAE to Islamic, Colonial and Early Modern Periods in Qatar.